-Figure 12.
-Imported Electricity by Generation Type.
 This figure shows the amounts of imported electricity by generation type.
-Non-emitting resources are on the top and include hydro, nuclear, wind, and solar.
+The energy resources are sorted in order of decreasing GHG intensity, with zero GHG resources on the top (solar, wind, nuclear, and hydro).
 Asset Controlling Suppliers (ACS) and Multi-Jurisdictional Retail Provider (MJRP) are as defined by the Mandatory GHG Reporting Regulation (MRR) [13].

-Imports from ACS are primarily hydropower, but include some GHG-emitting power sources such as natural gas.
-Imports from MJRP are primarily coal, but include other types of generation resources.
+\\Imports from MJRP are primarily coal, but include other types of generation resources.
 The units are in terawatt-hour (1 TWh = 109 kWh).